razuna/razuna/README.md

 ## NOTE

 Java 8 is a required!

+## Installation

+In order for Razuna to run, you have to deploy a Java application server, e.g. Tomcat.
 Additionally, you need to install the dedicated search server.
-You can find the repository for the search server at https://github.com/razuna/razuna-searchserver.
+You can find the repository for the search server at https://github.com/razuna/razuna-searchserver

-## Installation

-In order for Razuna to run, you need to have a J2EE Application server (Tomcat, JBoss, Jetty, etc.) running.
+You can also download a ready-to-deploy bundle from http://razuna.org

 ## Documentation